By David B Werner

 Christian Medical Commission/CCPD Joint Commission Meeting, Manila, Philippines 12-19 January 1988

 PUBLIC HEALTH, POVERTY, AND EMPOWERMENT--A CHALLENGE, Convocation Address by David Werner.
-John Hopkins School of Public Health, l985
+Johns Hopkins School of Public Health, l985

 BREAKING THE GRIP OF GLOBALIZATION ON POVERTY-RELATED ILL-HEALTH: Keynote address by David Werner to the NGO Forum for Health's Conference on "Breaking the grip of Poverty on Health" Palais des Nations, Geneva, Switzerland, May 15, 2000